 The programmes include an equal balance of theoretical learning and clinical placement with our partner healthcare providers including leading NHS Trusts together with private and voluntary organisations.
 Programmes are full-time and during clinical practice students work a shift pattern similar to that of the qualified nurse/midwife.
 A variety of coursework, written and practical exams are used to assess students.
 Clinical practice is also assessed.

-The School is located in the heart of London on the Waterloo Campus on the South Bank of the river Thames.
+The Faculty is located in the heart of London on the Waterloo Campus on the South Bank of the river Thames.
 Close links are maintained with the major teaching hospitals and NHS Trusts across London as well as private healthcare providers.
 Nursing and midwifery students have wide-ranging and unique opportunities to gain experience in some of the most prominent hospitals in London, alongside other areas where healthcare is delivered.
 This affords students the opportunity to rehearse a wide range of skills, while applying their theoretical learning to practice situations, enabling them to progress their knowledge and understanding of the discipline.
 For more information about our partners please visit http://www.kcl.ac.uk/nursing/partners

 Nurses and midwives are involved in caring for vulnerable members of society and there is a necessity for all nursing and midwifery students to have enhanced Criminal Records Bureau disclosures.
 Prior to commencing the programme you must also have occupational health clearance.
 Students are not required to pay tuition fees for programmes leading to registration as a nurse or midwife.